FAIRmat-NFDI/nomad-distro-template/README.md

 The Keycloak SSO integration and external host callback parameters can be configured dynamically by defining host environment variables or setting them in your `.env` file:

+- `MONITORING_KEYCLOAK_URL` (default: `https://nomad-lab.eu/fairdi/keycloak/auth`): Keycloak base URL.
 - `MONITORING_KEYCLOAK_REALM` (default: `fairdi_nomad_prod`): Keycloak authentication realm.
 - `MONITORING_KEYCLOAK_CLIENT_ID` (default: `nomad_public`): Keycloak client ID.
 - `MONITORING_KEYCLOAK_CLIENT_SECRET` (default: `test`): Keycloak client secret.
 - `MONITORING_EXTERNAL_URL` (default: `http://localhost`): External base URL for CORS and auth redirects/callbacks (e.g., `https://my-oasis.org`).

+> [!IMPORTANT]
-> [!IMPORTANT] > **External URL Configuration**: It is critical to change `MONITORING_EXTERNAL_URL` in production (e.g. to `https://my-oasis.org`).
+> **External URL Configuration**: It is critical to change `MONITORING_EXTERNAL_URL` in production (e.g. to `https://my-oasis.org`).
 Leaving it as `http://localhost` will cause SSO login callbacks and CORS headers to fail for remote users.

+> [!NOTE]
-> [!NOTE] > **Access Control & Security**: By default, the monitoring stack connects to the public Keycloak realm (`fairdi_nomad_prod`).
-Any user with a NOMAD account can authenticate if they can reach your monitoring endpoints.
-If your Oasis is only reachable behind a VPN, it is fine to use the `fairdi_nomad_prod` realm because public users will not be able to reach your Oasis.
-If your Oasis is publicly reachable, we recommend setting up a dedicated Keycloak configuration for your Oasis administrators and restricting monitoring access to those administrators.
+> **Access Control & Security**: By default, the monitoring stack connects to the public Keycloak realm (`fairdi_nomad_prod`), meaning anyone with a NOMAD account who can reach your endpoints can authenticate.
+If you do not want monitoring to be public, create your own Keycloak for the admins of the Oasis and set the variables above accordingly.

 ## FAQ/Trouble shooting